-1. The foundation's directors are the directors of the Member States' national libraries admitted by the Board of Directors.
+1. The Directors are the directors of the Member States' national libraries admitted by the Board of Directors.

 2. Directors are required to pay the foundation the contributions referred to in article 4 above.

-3. A director will cease to be a director:
+3. A Director will cease to be a director:

 as a result of his resignation as director of a national library;